Otto Blehr

-Otto Albert Blehr (17 February 1847 – 13 July 1927) was a Norwegian attorney and newspaper editor.
-He served as a politician representing the Liberal Party.
-He was the 8th prime minister of Norway from 1902 to 1903 during the Union between Sweden and Norway and from 1921 to 1923 following the Dissolution of the union between Norway and Sweden.
+Otto Albert Blehr (17 February 1847 – 13 July 1927) was a Norwegian statesman, attorney and newspaper editor who was the prime minister of Norway from 1902 to 1903 during the Union between Sweden and Norway and from 1921 to 1923 following the dissolution of the union between Norway and Sweden.
+He represented the Liberal Party.

 Biography

-Blehr grew up at a farm at Stange in Hedmark, Norway.
+Blehr grew up on a farm in Stange Municipality in Hedmark county, Norway.
 His parents were Albert Blehr (1805–1872) and Maren Wilhelmine Ludovica Kathinka Stenersen (1818–1877).
 His father was a doctor and physicist at Sanderud Hospital.

 He graduated in 1865 and then began studying the University of Christiania.
 Blehr graduated cand.jur. in 1871.
 He served as parliamentary reporter for the newspapers Dagbladet and Bergens Tidende.
 In 1874, he was one of the founders of the Fjordabladet where he served as the first editor-in-chief until 1882.
 In 1878, he also started and served as the first editor of the Sogns Tidende.
-Blehr was the governor of Nordre Bergenhus (1883–1888) and for Nordland (1895–1900).
+Blehr was the county governor of Nordre Bergenhus (1883–1888) and for Nordland (1895–1900).